MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Experiments

 Table \ref{tab:feature non-IID} reports the average test accuracies of our method and baselines in the mean(std) format under the \textit{feature non-IID} setting.
 The results indicate that MP-FedCL achieves higher test accuracy and smaller standard deviation compared to most cases, with an improvement of approximately 4.6\% over the second-highest test accuracy.
 In addition, Table \ref{tab:label non-IID} presents our results and those of the baselines under the \textit{label non-IID} setting.
 In this setting, we use SP-FedCL, which refers to our training strategy that employs a single prototype (i.e., $K$ = 1).
 Specifically, we do not use any clustering algorithm in Eq. \ref{cluster}, but instead take the mean value of the feature space belonging to the same label as the prototype of the label, which is also known as a single prototype.
 The results show that our method enjoys relatively significant advantages over almost all other baselines, and about at least 10.4\% improvement in test accuracy compared to most cases.
+Moreover, since the cost of communication has been considered to be the bottleneck of FL, we also report the number of communication rounds for each algorithm in Table \ref{tab:label non-IID} accordingly. {It can be seen that our proposal and other methods based on our strategy only need relatively few communication rounds compared to others.
+For DP-FedCL, the only difference from MP-FedCL is that it dynamically selects the number of clusters using the DBSCAN algorithm on each local client.
+The results indicate that clustering using \textit{k-means} and assigning an equal number of prototypes to each class outperforms the adopted dynamic selection approach.
+We conjecture that while dynamically selecting the number of clusters might lead to varying prototype assignments for each class, it can also introduce an imbalance in class representations, resulting in biased model learning.}